 Last but not the least - we hear time to time a narrative from some people that DCL / DELF / DALF exams are tough to clear.
 In our school we wondered from where this narrative has come, because every single student who took their French language lesson with us and went for DELF thereafter, cleared their DELF exams with good percentage of marks.

 We have a 100% success rate for Centre Zenith in DELF as of now.
 For DCL, we are a recognised centre of preparation for the DCL examinations and will start our first session from the exams of March 2023.
-We and confident that we will continue with our excellent success rate in DCL exams as well.
+We are confident that we will continue with our excellent success rate in DCL exams as well.

 WHAT ARE THE LEVELS AND WHERE THOSE LEVELS TAKE US ?